SSoelvsten/adiar/docs/examples/queens.md

 }
 ```

-## Printing each solution
+## Printing each Solution

-The following is based on a [report by Martin Faartoft](github.com/MartinFaartoft/n-queens-bdd/blob/master/report.tex).
+The following is based on a [report by Martin
+Faartoft](github.com/MartinFaartoft/n-queens-bdd/blob/master/report.tex).

 If we want to list all the assignments then we have to do something more than
 merely count the number of satisfying assignments.
 But, given the BDD we just